Frequently Asked Questions

 If you are interested in purchasing sheet art glass or retail, please view the Sheet Glass section of this website, or feel free to call our retail shop for person to person assistance in selecting the perfect color(s) for your project.
 We sell to distributors and direct to studios, many individuals find that they can purchase from our distributors located close to them and save on shipping costs.
 Please see our Distributors List or Contact Us so that we may assist you best.

 Yes!
 With so many colors to choose from making a decision is not always easy.
 See our Samples section to purchase a 2” x 3” sample at a nominal charge to cover shipping.
 If you need a larger sample size, we also have 4” x 4” and 6” x 6” sizes available for a small fee to cover our costs.
 You will also find two sample boxes one of textures, and one of a group of approximately 250 our most popular colors and textures.
-We have knowledgeable and helpful staff available to assist you in matching colors, you are welcome to send us a piece to match at 1310 S. Market St., Kokomo, IN 46902, Attn: Tom Giles, Jack Paul, or Kelly Ryan.
+We have knowledgeable and helpful staff available to assist you in matching colors, you are welcome to send us a piece to match at 1310 S. Market St., Kokomo, IN 46902, Attn: Tom Giles, or Cindy Locke.

 Is your glass fusible?